edhamma/mahasi-diary/diary.rst

-**A:**  Previously, my awareness was slow and dull, the disappearance of objects was slow so I could see the beginning of the appearance of objects very well.
-(Now that yogi's knowing mind was quick and accordingly the disappearance of the object was quick, yogi would not see the beginning of appearance of objects.
-Instead yogi see only the ending and the dissolution of objects).
+**A:**  Previously, my awareness was slow and dull, the disappearance of objects was slow so I could see the beginning of the appearance of objects very well. *(Now that yogi's knowing mind was quick and accordingly the disappearance of the object was quick, yogi would not see the beginning of appearance of objects.
+Instead yogi see only the ending and the dissolution of objects.)*

 In the beginning if yogi could not recognise the name and shape of the objects, a fixed stable concentration could not be established.